cjparsonson/BudgetApp/README.md

 ## Using the Budget App

 How to use our application
-Visit WEBSITELINK, see what our product does and sign up to use!
+Visit [here](https://budget.mbutcher.dev), see what our product does and sign up to use!

 <!-- USAGE EXAMPLES -->